jaysalw/csref.dev/docs/level-3/core-topics/overview.md

 - Blockchain & distributed ledgers — the basic idea, common uses, strengths and limitations.
 - Emerging technologies — a survey of recent and near-future developments (quantum computing, Internet of Things, edge computing, AR/VR, etc.) and why they matter.

 Use the linked pages below for concise overviews and small exercises.
-Each page contains learning objectives, short explanations, examples, and suggested further reading.
+Each page contains learning objectives, short explanations, and examples.

 ---